tathagatgaikwad22/DevOps/devops-best-practices/Git reflog.md

-# ðŸ§  Git Reflog â€” The Life-Saver Command
+# 馃 Git Reflog 鈥� The Life-Saver Command

-> **"Don't panic â€” Git remembers everything!"**
+> **"Don't panic 鈥� Git remembers everything!"**
 > Lost your branch, commit, or work after a reset? `git reflog` is here to save the day.

 ---

-## ðŸš€ What is `git reflog`?
+## 馃殌 What is `git reflog`?
-`git reflog` is one of Gitâ€™s most underrated commands.
+`git reflog` is one of Git鈥檚 most underrated commands.
-It tracks every movement of the `HEAD` â€” every commit, checkout, rebase, or reset you perform.
+It tracks every movement of the `HEAD` 鈥� every commit, checkout, rebase, or reset you perform.

 Even if you delete a branch or do a hard reset, the reflog helps you **recover lost commits**.